ch33zer/blaise.bike/_posts/2021-9-1-day_67_rest_day_and_gear_check.md

 Bonus, the hotel has a cat that hangs out and greets guests!
 [![]({{ site.baseurl }}/assets/1630537787035440-5.png)]({{ site.baseurl }}/assets/1630537787035440-5.png)

+Distance: 0

-Distance: 0Consumption:Not as much as I'd expect
+Consumption:Not as much as I'd expect